tomahim/py-image-dataset-generator/README.md

 #### Download images from the web

-Automatically grab *red cars* images with this command line (from the root of the project) :

 ```
 python download.py "red car" -limit=150 -dest=folder_name -resize=250x250
 ```

-After running this command, you will have 150 images of red cars (resized 250px by 250px) in the /folder_name/red_car folder.
+After running this command, you will have 150 images of *red cars* (resized 250px by 250px) in the /folder_name/red_car folder.

 You can find all possible parameters in the table below (also available with the `--help` parameter) :